Majixed/vim-dotfiles/README.md

 ```
 As before, don't forget to backup your current `.vimrc` file before running this command, if you have one.
 You may replace `~/` with the path of your home directory.
 Alternatively you can move the `vimrc` file from the new `.vim` directory into your home directory and rename it to `.vimrc`.

-Feel free to open an issue if you have any suggestions.
+Feel free to open an issue if you have any questions or suggestions.

 ## Screenshots